jrobles32/Neural_Networks/README.md

 - Hidden layer activation function: Options include ReLU, sigmoid, or tanh.
 - Output layer activation function: Can be either softmax for multiclass classification or sigmoid for binary classification.
 - Learning rate: Controls the step size at each iteration during model training.
-- Random seed: Provides reproducibility of the results.

 ## 3. Deep Neural Network